-Students may withdraw from classes up to and including the week before final exams by giving written notice of their intent to the Student Services Office.
+Students may withdraw from classes up to and including the week before final exams by giving written notice of their intent to the Department of Student Affairs.
 Courses withdrawn after the drop/add period will be assigned a grade of "W".

 Faculty may request to withdraw students who have missed more than 20% of the total scheduled classes by completing the Faculty Initiated Withdrawal Form.
-A faculty initiated withdrawal will result in a final grade of 'WI'.
+A faculty initiated withdrawal will result in a final grade of WI.